Get the best of CF straight to your inbox.

 1. Pigmentary changes

-Changes in pigment are very common during pregnancy, due to an elevated level of hormones, says Zamani.
+Changes in pigment are very common during pregnancy, due to an elevated level of hormones, says Dr. Zamani.
 This includes hyperpigmentation, which is an excess of pigment clusters that can lead to brown spots on the skin; and melasma (aka ‘pregnancy mask’), which is seen as irregular sharply demarcated brownish pigmentation on the face.”

-2. Pre-existing skin conditions (dermatoses)
+2. Pre-existing skin conditions

-3. Pregnancy-related skin conditions (dermatoses)
+3. Pregnancy-related skin conditions

 There are also some specific skin conditions to look out for during pregnancy that can present throughout your trimesters.
 The most common are explained below:

-Polymorphic eruption is characterised by a itchy rash that appears on the skin as a series of inflamed bumps, hives or darkened inflamed areas.
-Most commonly, it will first seen on the abdomen, within stretch marks, and it usually appears during your first pregnancy during the end of the third trimester.
+‘Polymorphic eruption’ is an itchy rash that appears on the skin as a series of inflamed bumps, hives or darkened inflamed areas.
+It is most commonly seen on the abdomen and within stretch marks; usually appearing during your first pregnancy at the end of the third trimester.

+It’s more common if you are having twins or triplets (if you didn’t already have your hands full!) and is thought to be caused by both hormonal changes and stretching of the skin.
 Normally the condition is self-resolving, but by caring for your bump with nourishing stretch mark creams you may be able to lessen the symptoms.

 Skincare ingredients to phase out

-Lead image credit: Reina Olga
+Images: Reina Olga

 You May Also Like